jkru3/digital-garden/content/portfolio.md

 ---
 description: Joey's engineering background
 ---
-> [!duck] open to work!
-> if you are a hiring manager, founder, or just a curious developer who has landed on this page, welcome to my portfolio!
-I'm actively looking for work in the Seattle area.
-If interested in working together, feel free to reach out at **joseph.L.krueger(at)gmail.com**

-i like learning about all areas of technology, but what i find most rewarding is the subtle, hard to generalize aspects of software engineering
-- **platform/infrastructure engineering:** building and maintaining reliable infrastructure and developer platforms,
-- **backend systems engineering:** application logic, data processing, and core business systems
-- **developer experience:** tools and systems that improve developer productivity
-- **observability/reliability:** monitoring, alerting, etc.

-long-term, I’d like to build systems and infrastructure that demystify the inner workings of the black box for ML models.
-To the uninitiated, there is a perception that ML is reserved to pHd holders and the mathematical elite.
-I would love to contribute in shattering that illusion
+my aim is to build systems and infrastructure that can demystify the inner workings of the black box for ML models (**MLOps**).
+To the uninitiated, there is a perception that AI is a field reserved to pHd holders and the mathematical elite.
+I hope to contribute in shattering that illusion

 **note:** my professional experience are deliberately excluded from this portfolio.
 This is a show case of my extracurricular learning and projects.
 If you want to know more about my work history, you can check out my LinkedIn or view my resume [here](https://jkru3.github.io/resumes/pdfs/SWE_JosephKrueger_Resume.pdf)